 Rockcorry Divers invited to Customs House in Dublin

-National Monument and Underwater Archaeological Service
+National Monument and Underwater Archaeological Service7th March 2024

 Picture taken at the Customs House in Dublin and hosted by the National Monument and Underwater Archaeological Service along with the National Museum of Ireland, showing attendees, including the members of the Rockcorry Divers’ Club.